-The 2014 SRI evaluation of the California Linked Learning District Initiative listed coaching as one of the essential external supports.
+Throughout our work, we’ve seen the impact of coaching show up in powerful ways.
+A 2014 SRI evaluation of the California Linked Learning District Initiative listed coaching as one of the essential external supports.

-Their findings state that coaching helped to:
+The SRI findings showed that coaching helped to:

 - Provide guidance tailored to a pathway’s specific needs